-DoD Cyber Scholarship Program (DoD CySP)
+DoD Cyber Scholarship Program

-Cyber Information Technology Exchange Program (CITEP)
+Cyber Information Technology Exchange Program

 CITEP provides a unique opportunity for DoD Components and private sector organizations to share best practices, gain a better understanding of cross-sector information technology operations and challenges, and partner to address these challenges.
 In addition, CITEP can be used to enhance the Information Technology (IT) and Cybersecurity (IT/Cybersecurity) competencies and technical skills of employees from the DoD civilian information technology workforce and their peers from the private sector.

-DoD Cyber Rotational Programs
+Cyber Workforce Rotational Program

-The Cyber Workforce Rotational Program (CWRP) pilot is a customized program, available to civilian employees (GG-11 to GG-15) aligned to Defense Cyber Workforce (DCWF) roles within the Cyber Excepted Service (CES) DoD Components.
-The CWRP’s purpose is to broaden and enhance the CES workforce’s cyber skills through structured rotational experiences within the larger cyber community.
-The CWRP is the first dedicated enterprise-level DoD cyber program investing in the development of CES personnel through structured rotational assignments.
+The Cyber Workforce Rotational Program (CWRP) pilot is a customized program, available to civilian employees (GS-11 to GS-15 or equivalent) aligned to DoD Cyber Workforce (DCWF) roles within DoD Components.
+The CWRP’s purpose is to broaden and enhance the DoD workforce’s cyber skills through structured rotational experiences within the larger cyber community.
+The CWRP is the first dedicated enterprise-level DoD cyber program investing in the development of DoD personnel through structured rotational assignments.

 Cyber Excepted Service